Using translation sets

 One-to-multiple translation set linked once for unidirectional mapping

-These are simple examples to demonstrate how directionality works.
-But it's worth mentioning that while you may link a translation set to the processing stages you own, your connection may link separate translation sets to processing stages they own, too.
-So there's likely more translation happening than to just one field, and there could be different translation happening on both sides of the exchange.
+These are simple examples to show how directionality works.
+But it’s possible for you to link a translation set to the processing stages you own, while your connection links separate translation sets to processing stages they own.
+This means that translation is likely happening to more than just one field, and there could be different translation happening on both sides of the exchange.

 Case sensitivity